telmaantunes/list-search-example/README.md

 Listing of all available books returned from the API, with some features:

-- Text search and highlight (for title and synopsis).
+- Text search and highlight (for title, synopsis and author).
 - Pagination on the books list
 - Synopsis truncated at 200 characters.
 - Book's title and cover link to the book's individual page.